Skip to main content

 The director’s creative collaboration continues during his or her work with the actors in rehearsals.
 The actors will bring their own interpretations to the project and perhaps inspire the director to rethink his or her interpretation.
 They will work closely together to breathe life into the lines and develop a deeper understanding of the characters’ motivations and relationships, fleshing out the subtext of the play.
 Later the focus of the director’s work in rehearsals will broaden to the overall look and feel of the whole production as transitions between scenes are smoothed out, effective pacing is achieved and all the design and technical aspects of the production are integrated.

 Once the show opens, the director's work is essentially complete.
-Now it's the stage manager's job to make sure that every aspect of the production runs just as the director intended time after time, until the production closes.
+Now it's the stage manager's job to make sure that every aspect of the production runs just as the director intended, time after time, until the production closes.

 More Resources at Your Fingertips

-AACT members have access to our Resource Library covering all aspects of theatre, plus member networking, discounts on theatrical products & services and on AACT festivals and conferences.
+AACT members have access to our Resource Library covering all aspects of theatre (including directing), as well as access to member networking, discounts on theatrical products & services and on AACT festivals and conferences.

 Click here for more on the benefits of AACT membership.